ast-grep/ast-grep.github.io/website/reference/yaml.md

 A pattern or a `FixConfig` object to auto fix the issue.
 See details in [fix object reference](/reference/yaml/fix.html).

-It can reference meta variables appeared in the rule.
+It can reference meta variables that appeared in the rule.

 Example:
 ```yaml